More New Mexico residents warned they may need to flee fire

 Fire officials also have said that many forested areas have become overgrown and unhealthy and that the buildup of vegetation can worsen wildfire conditions.

 Ronayne reported from Sacramento, California.
-Associated Press reporters Scott Sonner contributed to this report from Reno, Nevada and Susan Montoya Bryan contributed from Albuquerque, New Mexico.
+Associated Press writer Scott Sonner in Reno, Nevada, and Susan Montoya Bryan in Albuquerque, New Mexico, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.